PERT in Project Management: A Better Way to Accurately Scope Projects

 So now you know that your step is likely to take about 14 hours to complete.

-3. Plug tasks into a project network diagram
+3. Plug tasks into a

 You don’t necessarily need to follow the formula for each step of your PERT chart, but you may do so if you wish.
 Or you may only follow the formula for steps that carry the most risk.
 If you’re completely unsure about how long a project should take or you’re embarking on a totally new project with unfamiliar steps, it may be worth it to calculate the expected duration for each step.